sgarciac/atproto-links/link_aggregator/readme.md

 - [ ] add a health check endpoint
 - [ ] add seq numbers to metrics
 - [ ] persist the jetstream server url, error if started with a different one (maybe with --switch-streams or something)
+- [ ] put delete-account tasks into a separate (persisted?) task queue for the writer so it can work on them incrementally.

 data fixes
 - [ ] add rkey to linkers 🤦‍♀️